petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

 1. Add the following class `Seeder` into the `Data` folder.

     ```
-    // This is purely for a demo, don't anything like this in a real application!
+    // This is demo code, don't do this in a production application!
     public static void Seed(this MonitoredAPIDataContext monitoredAPIDataContext)
     {
         if (!monitoredAPIDataContext.WeatherForecasts.Any())
         {
             Fixture fixture = new Fixture();
             fixture.Customize<WeatherForecast>(weatherForecast => weatherForecast.Without(p => p.Id));
-            //--- The next two lines add 100 rows to your database
+            // The next two lines add 100 rows to your database
             List<WeatherForecast> weatherForecasts = fixture.CreateMany<WeatherForecast>(100).ToList();
             monitoredAPIDataContext.AddRange(weatherForecasts);
             monitoredAPIDataContext.SaveChanges();